lbormann/darts-gif/README.md

 #### **-MP / --media_path**

-You can set an absolute path to your media-file-directory, Make sure your sound-files are in a supported file-format (gif,png,jpg,jpeg).
+You can set an absolute path to your media-file-directory, Make sure your image-files are in a supported file-format (gif,png,jpg,jpeg).
 Moreover make sure the given path doesn't reside inside main-directory (autodarts-gif).

 #### **-HFO / --high_finish_on**